 If you find that you cannot agree, preference will be given to those whose views appear to be most representative of local feeling and to those most affected by the application.
 If you would rather not speak yourself, you may nominate a representative to speak on your behalf.

 Anyone who has made written comments about a planning application and wishes to speak to the committee must make a request to the Development Group either by letter, fax, email or telephone at least three working days before the committee meets.

 Speaking gives you the chance to say why you think the application should be approved or refused and to stress the issues you consider most important.

 The comments you raise should already have been identified in your letter to us and will be summarised in our report.
 It is not helpful to introduce new issues when speaking to the committee.

 Please note that the following issues are not usually considered relevant in reaching planning decisions:

-- Matters covered by other laws, e.g. alcohol license;
+- matters covered by other laws, such as alcohol licence

-- Private property rights e.g. boundary or access disputes or covenants;
+- private property rights, such as boundary or access disputes or covenants

-The Council recognise that making a public address can be a daunting task.
-It will help if you plan what you want to say, and practice it, ensuring everything you wish to say can be communicated in your allocated 3 minutes.
+We recognise that making a public address can be a daunting task.
+It will help if you plan what you want to say, and practice it, ensuring everything you wish to say can be communicated in your allocated three minutes.